IHOP Pumpkin Pancakes Recipe: Enjoy Fall Flavors Year-Round

 Watch the video to see how to make IHOP pumpkin pancakes:

-How to store and reheat pancakes
+How to store and reheat leftover pumpkin pancakes

 three homemade IHOP pumpkin pancakes on a plate.